 Q. Is Danish Oil safe to use on wooden toys or items used by Children?

-A. Yes, once dry the Danish Oil is completely safe and compliant with Articles In Contact With Food Regulations.
+A. Yes, once dry, the Danish Oil is completely safe and compliant with Materials and Articles in Contact with Food Regulations.

 Q. How long does it take Danish Oil to dry?

 A. Between four and six hours.
 The first coat will quickly soak into the wood, leave it for a few minutes and then wipe away any excess.
 Then leave to dry.